Renters Insurance: What It Covers, Costs & Why You Need It

 Pincher's Pro Tip

 Always get at least 3 quotes before buying.
 Renters insurance prices vary widely even for identical coverage.
-Use online comparison tools or work with an independent agent who can shop multiple carriers at once.
+Use the same coverage limits and deductible for every quote to compare apples-to-apples.

 Frequently Asked Questions